johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ## Version 136.0.3240.76: May 15, 2025

-Fixed various bugs and performance issues.Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-15-2025).
+Fixed various bugs and performance issues.

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-15-2025).

 ## Version 136.0.3240.64: May 8, 2025